MPL 15x2x30 / N38 - neodymium magnet

 Neodymium magnets are not toys.
 You cannot allow them to become toys for children.
 In such a situation, surgery is necessary to remove them.
 In the worst case scenario, it can result in death.

-Magnets will attract each other within a distance of several to around 10 cm from each other.
-Remember not to place fingers between magnets or alternatively in their path when attract.
-Depending on how large the neodymium magnets are, they can lead to a cut or a fracture.
+Magnets will attract each other within a distance of several to about 10 cm from each other.
+Remember not to place fingers between magnets or in their path when attract.
+Depending on how huge the neodymium magnets are, they can lead to a cut or a fracture.

 Neodymium magnets can become demagnetized at high temperatures.